-The FSYNC bit of the setup register allows the user to reset the modulator and digital filter without affecting any of the setup conditions on the part.
-This allows the user to start gathering samples of the analog input from a known point in time, that is, when the FSYNC is changed from 1 to 0.
+The FSYNC bit of the Setup Register allows the user to reset the modulator and digital filter without affecting any of the setup conditions on the part.
+This allows the user to start gathering samples of the analog input from a known point in time, i.e., when the FSYNC is changed from 1 to 0.

-With a 1 in the FSYNC bit of the setup register, the digital filter and analog modulator are held in a known reset state and the part is not processing any input samples.
+With a 1 in the FSYNC bit of the Setup Register, the digital filter and analog modulator are held in a known reset state and the part is not processing any input samples.
 When a 0 is then written to the FSYNC bit, the modulator and filter are taken out of this reset state and on the next master clock edge the part starts to gather samples again.

 The FSYNC input can also be used as a software start convert command allowing the AD7715 to be operated in a conventional converter fashion.
-In this mode, writing to the FSYNC bit starts a conversion and the falling edge of $\overline{DRDY}$ indicates when the conversion is complete.
+In this mode, writing to the FSYNC bit starts conversion and the falling edge of $\overline{DRDY}$ indicates when conversion is complete.
 The disadvantage of this scheme is that the settling time of the filter has to be taken into account for every data register update.
 This means that the rate at which the data register is updated is three times slower in this mode.

-Because the FSYNC bit resets the digital filter, the full settling time of $3 \times 1$ /output rate must elapse before there is a new word loaded to the output register on the part.
+Since the FSYNC bit resets the digital filter, the full settling time of $3 \times 1$ /Output Rate must elapse before there is a new word loaded to the output register on the part.
 If the DRDY signal is low when FSYNC goes to a 0, the DRDY signal will not be reset high by the FSYNC command.
 This is because the AD7715 recognizes that there is a word in the data register that has not been read.
-The DRDY line stays low until an update of the data register takes place at which time it goes high for $500 \times t{CLK IN}$ before returning low again.
-A read from the data register resets the DRDY signal high, and it does not return low until the settling time of the filter has elapsed (from the FSYNC command) and there is a valid new word in the data register.
-If the DRDY line signal high when the FSYNC command is issued, the DRDY line will not return low until the settling time of the filter has elapsed.
+The DRDY line will stay low until an update of the data register takes place at which time it will go high for $500 \times t{CLK IN}$ before returning low again.
+A read from the data register resets the DRDY signal high, and it will not return low until the settling time of the filter has elapsed (from the FSYNC command) and there is a valid new word in the data register.
+If the DRDY line will not return low until the settling time of the FSYNC command is issued, the DRDY line will not return low until the settling time of the filter has elapsed.